macdougt/MLIntroduction/session-6/README.md

 ~~~~

 This is quite a simple model, not too much to it.
-We have 2 Convolution layers followed by  LSTM layer then our output
+We have 2 Convolution layers followed by Â LSTM layer then our output

 Let's create our training function, keeping in mind that the convolution layer requires a 3D array input, so we will need to reshape our training input